-US researchers are experimenting with cutting edge technologies that help them detect beta amyloid protein in the lens of the eye using short light pulses.
+US researchers are experimenting with cutting edge technologies that help them detect beta amyloid protein in the lens of the eye, using short light pulses.
 Beta amyloid protein is a telltale sign of Alzheimer's.
-The hope is that these tests can help with the early diagnosis of this devastating neurological disease.
+The hope is that these tests may help with the early diagnosis of this devastating neurological disease.

-Early research is also suggesting that a deadly form of malaria known as cerebral malaria may be diagnosed through the eye.
+Early research also suggests that a deadly form of malaria known as cerebral malaria may be diagnosed through the eye.
 Researchers say that cerebral malaria leaves opaque spots on the retina and whitens certain arteries at the back of the eye.

-The way in which the eye tracks movement may be used in diagnosing a range of psychological conditions.
-Research being conducted at the University of Illinois is trying to spot patterns of eye movement that can help diagnose conditions like schizophrenia.
+The way in which the eye tracks movement may be used to diagnose a range of psychological conditions.
+Research conducted at the University of Illinois is trying to spot patterns of eye movement that may help diagnose conditions like schizophrenia.

 Connected to the body

-The fact that so many diseases are leaving traces in the eyes, makes it very clear that the eyes are integrally connected to the rest of the body.
+The fact that so many diseases leave traces in the eyes makes it clear that the eyes are integrally connected to the rest of the body.

-It is for this reason that researchers are increasingly linking the health of the eye to that of the rest of the body.
-There has been strong suggestions that poor nutrition, lack of exercise, and smoking can have a detrimental effect on the eyes. – (Marcus Low, Health24, updated March 2012)
+For this reason researchers are increasingly linking the health of the eye to that of the rest of the body.
+There are strong suggestions that poor nutrition, lack of exercise, and smoking can have a detrimental effect on the eyes.

 South African Optometric Association